DeanoNoire/MMM-DumpsterDay/README.md

 # MMM-DumpsterDay
 This Magic Mirror module works as a reminder to take the dumpster from the driveway to the gate on every odd Tuesday.
-As is this very specific use, it can be easily changed to any reminder on recurring days.
+Although  the use sounds very specific, it can be easily changed to any reminder on recurring days.

   ## Preview